-Someone once asked me – wat’s jou storie!
-In Afrikaans this could be translated what’s your case!
-In this instance it was meant as semi serious, who are you?
-This is but one chapter, a very important, but not final one.
+Someone once asked me wat’s jou storie!
+In Afrikaans, this could be translated into what’s your case!
+In this instance, it was meant as semi-serious, who are you?
+This is but one chapter, a very important, but not the final one.

-Over the next few years she did make contact a few times and one final time in 1987 (my final year) telling me she is engaged to be married but not sure if it is the right thing.
-What she didn’t tell me was that she was pregnant and me being wary answered I cant tell her what to do whereby we lightheartedly agreed that if we don’t come right that we should marry (that haunted me for a long time).
+Over the next few years, she did make contact a few times and one final time in 1987 (my final year) telling me she is engaged to be married but not sure if it is the right thing.
+What she didn’t tell me was that she was pregnant and me being wary answered that I couldn’t tell her what to do, we lightheartedly agreed that if we don’t come right that we should marry (that haunted me for a long time).

-I got married in 1993 but even on the morning drove past her moms house telling myself that I must move on…
+I got married in 1993 but even on the morning of my wedding drove passed her mom’s house telling myself that I must move on.

 Fast forward to 2013, final marriage breakdown, separation, lots of blame.
-Pending the divorce I was invited to deliver a paper at a energy conference.
-I had decided to move on whatever it takes and believe me I had to give up everything, my trade was for peace above all!
-At the conference my mind, which over the years has been plagued with my original lost love, was toying with the idea of going to visit this ghost from the past now living at the southern tip of Africa.
+Pending the divorce I was invited to deliver a paper at an energy conference.
+I had decided to move on whatever it takes and believe me I had to give up everything, my trade was for peace above all.
+At the conference, my mind, which over the years has been plagued with my original lost love, was toying with the idea of going to visit this ghost from the past now living at the southern tip of Africa.